radiantlogic-v8/documentation-new/documentation/sys-admin-guide/server-backend.md

 Figure 18: Disabling SCIM Backend Exception Parameters

->**NOTE – With this setting, when an exception is thrown, it is logged and changes are discarded.**
+>[!note] With this setting, when an exception is thrown, it is logged and changes are discarded.

 5. Click **OK**.